 First Look Media is a research and media organization founded by eBay co-founder Pierre Omidyar in partnership with controversial left-of-center activist journalist Glenn Greenwald, perhaps best known for collaborating in the mass disclosure of classified national security documents by Edward Snowden, a former U.S. government contractor residing in Russia as of early 2019.
+In 2020, Greenwald resigned from First Look citing the organization’s refusal to run an article critical of Democratic Presidential nominee Joe Biden.

 First Look is the parent company of the digital magazine The Intercept, which it launched in February 2014 to publish material leaked by Snowden and to engage in “adversarial journalism” on other matters.
 First Look Media has become notable for aggressively publishing leaked classified information, even beyond what was provided by Snowden.